 Class and overall festival winners at my local music festival, performing a duet with Karen Brown.
 Subsequently invited to perform at Leeds 2000 (the Millennium Festival of the Amateur Performing Arts) at Leeds Town Hall.

 Most interesting places performed:

-On San Cristobal island in the Galapagos, performing a piece I composed on a wooden flute I bought in Nepal!
-In the tunnels under Fort Amherst, and at Cooling Castle (for weddings).
+Playing for weddings in the tunnels under Fort Amherst, and at Cooling Castle.
+On San Cristobal island in the Galapagos, performing a piece I composed on a wooden flute I bought in Nepal (watch it on YouTube)!

 Evening for flute with piano accompaniment, by Vernon Skinner in 2012 – listen to the premier on SoundCloud.
 Louise Denny’s Danse des Inconne for orchestra, at the 2013 Hastings International Composers Festival.

-UCL Chamber Music Club concerts since 2008, regularly appear as a guest in recitals by Karen Brown, and have been featured as a guest soloist in concerts for The Marlowe Singers and The Society of Recorder Players (Kent branch) as well as various charity concerts in Kent.
+UCL Chamber Music Club concerts since 2008, regularly appear as a guest in recitals by Karen Brown, and have been featured as a guest soloist in concerts for The Marlowe Singers and The Society of Recorder Players (Kent branch) as well as numerous charity concerts in Kent over the years.

-The most diverse pieces performed to date have been African Sanctus by David Fanshaw and The Lamentations of Thel by Dmitri Smirnov.
+The most diverse pieces performed to date have been African Sanctus by David Fanshaw and The Lamentations of Thel by Dmitri Smirnov whilst at school / university.

 Karen Brown, Lisa Nelsen.
 Received lessons from Clare Southworth, Ian Clarke and Ruth Morley while at flute courses.